-Horizon, making it level
+Horizon, making it level.

 Go to the Tool Box and select the Eyedropper tool which will go out showing other tools.
 Select the measuring tool.
 Click on to the image and draw across the horizon that is sloping.
-This will then show a Symbol in the Options Bar called Straighten Layer, click on this.
+Go to the Menu Bar, Image, Rotate Canvas, Arbitrary and click OK.